Free Foresters on Tour

 Over the years, the club has played many games overseas including on tours to Australia, Canada, Egypt, Cyprus, Kenya, Singapore, and in Hong Kong and Germany.

 We first played in the USA in 1923 as the coda to a tour to Canada, playing two two-day games against All-Philadelphia.
-In more recent years, FF competed on four occasions in the Philadelphia International Cricket Festival, winning the trophy in 2001, 2002 and 2005.
-We hope to return in 2016.
+In more recent years, FF competed on four occasions in the Philadelphia International Cricket Festival, winning the trophy in 2001, 2002 and 2005, managed by Nick Baldwin - who also took us to Australia in 2006/7. .

 Transport for the Channel Islands Tour: The Yacht Rona in 1894